OmathDintharu/OmathDintharu/README.md

 ---

-> "Security is not an option; it's a necessity."
+> "Security is not an option; it's a necessity." everytime